Timerns/DAI-2022-SMTP/README.md

 The git link to the MockMock project is [here](https://github.com/tweakers/MockMock)

+The following ways to create, run a mockmock instance, are meant to be executed on a Windows machine.

 ### Start mockmock with docker
 To start the MockMock SMTP server in a docker container, you need to move in the ./MockSMTPServer folder.